binghuan-li/Notes-and-Formula-Sheets/README.md

 # Notes and Formula Sheets

 This repository contains the LaTeX source code for my lecture notes, formula sheets, and cheat sheets.
-These documents were compiled and shared with my peers at the [Department of Bioengineering, Imperial College London](https://www.imperial.ac.uk/bioengineering) as part of my undergraduate studies (2019-2023).
+These documents were compiled and shared with my peers at the [Department of Bioengineering](https://www.imperial.ac.uk/bioengineering), Imperial College London as part of my undergraduate studies (2019-2023) and teaching assistant work (2021-present).

 ## List of Documents